portworx/px-docs/applications/wp-k8s.md

 ### Deploy WordPress

 The following manifest describes a three-instance WordPress Deployment and Service.
 It uses many of the same features like a Portworx PVC for persistent storage and a Secret for the password.
 But it also uses a different setting: type: NodePort.
 This setting exposes WordPress to traffic from outside of the cluster
+This deployment also uses stork as the scheduler to enable the pods to be placed closer to where their data is located.

 #### Deploy WordPress from the wordpress.yaml file: